SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/✔️-gramics/encoded-thing/numerality.md

 ### numerals

-»⟮A numeral⟯« is ⟮＿a lexical unit＿⟯ or ⟮＿morpheme＿⟯ encoding ⟮＿numerality＿⟯.
+»⟮A numeral⟯« is ⟮＿a lexemic unit＿⟯ or ⟮＿morpheme＿⟯ encoding ⟮＿numerality＿⟯.
 ^not other linguistic items, as encoding quantity is also handled via grammatical number.
 Typically, ⟮＿a numeral＿⟯ consists of ⟮a morpheme⟯ encoding ⟮＿numerality amount＿⟯, and ⟮optionally⟯ ⟮c_-2;some⟯ morpheme(s) encoding ⟮c_-2;＿numerality type＿⟯.
 ⟮＿Numerals＿⟯ internally often consist of ⟮some morpheme(s)⟯ indicating ⟮the quantity⟯, and ⟮c-;some morpheme(s)⟯ the ⟮type of numeral⟯.